jarcane/clojurice/README.md

 This app is based originally on [system-template](https://github.com/shakdwipeea/system-template) with some further guidance from [tenzing](https://github.com/martinklepsch/tenzing).

-Developed by Annaia Berry ([@jarcane](https://github.com/jarcane)).
+Developed by Annaia Danvers ([@jarcane](https://github.com/jarcane)).
 Development made possible by [Futurice](http://www.futurice.com/).

-Copyright (C) 2018 Annaia Berry.
+Copyright (C) 2018 Annaia Danvers.
 The code is distributed under the Eclipse Public License v2.0 or any later version.
 For more information see [`LICENSE`](LICENSE) in the root directory.